Monthly Archives: August 2015

 Recently, we went to Ted’s Montana Grill to have a couple of their Caesar salads.
 We didn’t get a good look at their ice machines to find out whether they’re Ice-O-Matic, Hoshizaki, or Scotsman ice machines, but we did get a sampling of their ice.
 My friend ordered water, and I ordered a soda.
 And, something fascinating happened.

 Each of us got different types of ice for our drink.
 One of us got the nice finely crushed ice, the other got the standard half-cube that you’ll see everywhere.
 It was wonderful, because the ice itself was tailored to the drink.
-That’s the primary reason that there are so many different Scotsman ice machines out there.
+That’s the primary reason that there are so

 As a restaurant owner, you know how important it is to clean your Ice-O-Matic ice maker.
 There’s nothing so bad as to get a nearly perfect score on the health inspection, but then have it come down to a few demerits on the ice machine.